criosch1/Capstone_2_NYPD/README.md

 # Objectives
 - Analyze the amount of complaints per each mayors reign.
 - Which NYPD precient has the most complaints?
-- What is the most common types of complaints in these high-complaint NYPD precients?
+- What is the most common types of complaints in the worst performing NYPD precient?
-- Are there any career reprecussions (demotion) for having a substantiated complaint?
+- Where there any career reprecussions (demotion) for having a substantiated complaint?

 # Project Steps & Further Questions: